MaximeGoyette/react-yaml-form/README.md

 # React-yaml-form

-This react component renders a form based on a yaml file.
-The developer has control over the onSubmit event.
+React component that renders a form based on a yaml schema using Bootstrap 4 and a bunch of other stuff.
+This component probably has too many dependencies to be relevant but whatever ¯\\_(ツ)_/¯.
+The developer has control over the onSubmit event, which returns the final values of the fields.

 ## Example